sOvr9000/planetoids-mc/readme.md

 The generated region consists of planetoids, inspired by [the original](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1260575-new-map-generator-planetoids-v1-75-now-up) map generator.

 Currently, there are no known issues with this generator.
-However, attempting to add other wood types or nether blocks to the generation process corrupts the region files.
-I don't know how to fix this.
+However, attempting to add nether blocks, dirt-like blocks blocks, or other wood types to the generation process corrupts the region files.
+I don't know how to fix this or why it happens.

 ## Usage